9 minute read

 • Damage Type Class: An object that can influence damage calculations.
 This deserves a tutorial on it’s own so we will just keep it empty for now.

 In addition to ApplyDamage, there are also separate, specialized functions for dealing point and radial damage.
 Point damage is for damage at a particular point, coming from a particular direction (like being hit with a bullet).
 Radial damage is for damage in a wider area, possibily affecting multiple actors (like a grenade blast).
-More about point and radial damage in a future tutorial.
+I will write a separate tutorial about these damage variants in the future.

 The C++ equivalent for dealing damage is AActor::TakeDamage.
 While the blueprint equivalent has different functions for each damage variant (i.e. point, radius, etc.), the TakeDamage function combines all of these into one with a FDamageEvent struct to differentiate between the variants.